dedroot/OmegaPSToolkit/README.md

 ## **Changelogs**
 All new changes compared to _**OmegaPSToolkit**_ can be found _[here](https://github.com/MyMeepSQL/OmegaPSToolkit/blob/main/CHANGLOG.md)_.
 ## **Licence**
-This program uses the license _[General Public License v3.0](https://github.com/MyMeepSQL/OmegaPSToolkit/blob/main/LICENSE)_.
+This program uses the _[General Public License v3.0](https://github.com/MyMeepSQL/OmegaPSToolkit/blob/main/LICENSE)_ licence .
 ## **Features**
 The tools will be categorized as:
 * Scanning tools,